aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/imathborderbox/_index.md

 ---
 title: IMathBorderBox
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Draws a rectangular or some other border around the IMathElement.
+description:  Draws a rectangular or some other border around the IMathElement.
 type: docs
 weight: 886
 url: /java/com.aspose.slides/imathborderbox/